josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 I will dispense this advice now.

-For what it's worth.
+For whatever it's worth.

 (Your mileage may vary.)

 ##  Before you start

-Before you get to the thrilling and wonderful world of applications and phone calls with strangers, you should spend some time—as long as it takes—checking these things off your list, to ensure you're as prepared as possible.
-(If you've started already, these are things you might want to work on sooner than later.)
+Before you get to the thrilling and wonderful world of filling out applications and taking phone calls with strangers, you should spend some time—as long as it takes—checking these things off your list, to ensure you're as prepared as possible.
+(If you've started searching already, these are things you might want to work on sooner than later.)

 ### Know what you want

 Obviously, what you want is a job, because you'd like to make money to eat and survive and pay for Netflix.
 But since that answer probably won't get you anywhere in interviews, let's go a little deeper.

 Really think about what's worked for you in the past, and what hasn't.
 What _kind_ of role best suits you, and in what type of organization?
 Do you like being a small part of a big team, with well-defined roles and success criteria?
-Do you like having lots of autonomy, wearing lots of hats, and forging your own path somewhere smaller?
+Do you like having lots of autonomy, wearing lots of hats, and forging your own path somewhere smaller and more ambiguous?
 (Or somewhere between?)

 What sort of opportunities would you want in your next position?
 How would you like it to be different from your last job, and how would you like it to be the same?